Bassam Mallick

 Trying to change everything on day one is how people fail at week two.
 Stagger it.

 Week 1 — Drinks and chai.
 Your only job for seven days.
-Chai goes from two spoons to one.
+Chai from two spoons to one.
 Coffee unsweetened.
-No soft drinks.
-No packaged juice.
-Water, unsweetened buttermilk, plain milk, or nimbu paani without sugar.
-By day five you will feel different.
+No soft drinks, no packaged juice.
+By day five you'll feel different.

 Week 2 — Daily mithai and packaged biscuits.
 Stop the routine ones.
-No biscuits with chai.
-No "small sweet after dinner" out of habit.
-If you genuinely want something sweet, eat whole fruit or a single square of 70%+ dark chocolate.
-Mithai is now reserved for actual occasions.
+No biscuits with chai, no "small sweet after dinner" out of habit.
+If you genuinely want something sweet, whole fruit or a single square of 70%+ dark chocolate.

 Week 3 — Hidden sources.
 Audit week.
-Read labels in your kitchen.
-Replace the ketchup with a no-added-sugar version or homemade chutney.
-Replace the granola with steel-cut oats.
-Replace flavoured yogurt with plain dahi and fresh fruit.
-Replace the "protein bar" with almonds and a banana.
+Read labels.
+Replace ketchup with a no-added-sugar version, granola with steel-cut oats, flavoured yogurt with plain dahi and fresh fruit, the "protein bar" with almonds and a banana.

 Week 4 — Build the lifelong habit.
-Your palate has shifted by now.
-You will have one planned indulgence — a wedding, a birthday, a festival meal — and that is fine.
+Your palate has shifted.
+One planned indulgence — a wedding, a festival meal — is fine.
 Eat it deliberately, enjoy it, go back to baseline.
-This is not a 30-day reset; this is the way you eat now.
+This isn't a 30-day reset; it's how you eat now.

-For Indian meals that fit this framework, I built The Indian Macro Cookbook — macros done for you, sugar kept honest.
+For Indian meals that fit this framework, The Indian Macro Cookbook — macros done for you, sugar kept honest.

 What to expect

 The first five to seven days are real.
-Cravings, mild headaches, mood dips, a feeling of "why am I doing this" around day three or four.
-None of this means you need sugar.
-It means your body and brain are recalibrating after years of being trained to expect a sweet hit at predictable times.
+Cravings, mild headaches, mood dips, a "why am I doing this" feeling around day three or four.
+None of it means you need sugar — it means your body is recalibrating after years of expecting a sweet hit at predictable times.
 It passes.

 Artificial sweeteners and sugar alcohols

 Stevia, erythritol, sucralose, aspartame, monk fruit, xylitol.
-The honest take: the evidence does not support strong claims on either side.
-They are not poison and not magic.
-Stevia and erythritol have the cleanest safety profiles in current evidence.
-Sucralose and aspartame are considered safe at normal intakes; some recent observational studies hint at modest concerns and the research is still moving.
+The honest take: the evidence doesn't support strong claims either way.
+They're not poison and not magic.
+Stevia and erythritol have the cleanest safety profiles; sucralose and aspartame are considered safe at normal intakes, with some recent observational hints of modest concern.

-Practical position: use them as a transitional aid if they help you exit added sugar.
-Diet drinks instead of regular soft drinks, stevia in coffee instead of two spoons of sugar — fine.
-The long-term goal is not to swap one sweet hit for another; it is to reset your palate.
-Many people who stay on artificial sweeteners forever find their cravings never fully fade.
+Practical position: use them as a transitional aid to exit added sugar — diet drink instead of cola, stevia instead of two spoons.
+The long-term goal isn't to swap one sweet hit for another; it's to reset your palate.
+Note that the WHO's 2023 advice cautioned against relying on non-sugar sweeteners for long-term weight control.
+Wean off both.

 The Indian sweets and occasion question

-This is the question I get most and the one most articles get wrong.
-People want to be told either "never again" or "as much as you want."
+The question I get most, and the one most articles get wrong.
+People want "never again" or "as much as you want."
 Both are bad.
 The honest answer: deliberately and rarely.

 Diwali, Eid, Holi, weddings, birthdays, your mother's homemade kheer when you go home — eat them.
 Enjoy them.
-These are cultural and emotional events, not nutrition events.
+These are cultural events, not nutrition events.
 A few high-sugar days a year do not undo months of clean eating.
+The problem is never Diwali.
+It's the Tuesday-evening biscuits and the daily small-sweet-after-dinner you don't even notice.

 When this is medically relevant